rtous/edcav/spark/README_A2.md

 A .txt file containing the output of all the commands have to be delivered through the proper section within http://atenea.upc.edu

 ## ANNEX 1.
-Alternative setups
+Alternative setup with your own computer

-### A1.1 Setup with Docker
+### A1.1 With Docker

-In order to perform this lab assignment over Docker you could run an Ubuntu container as explained [here](../docker.md), but adding the port 4040 to the port mappings.
+In order to perform this lab assignment over Docker you could run an Ubuntu container as explained [here](../docker_ubuntu.md), but adding the port 4040 to the port mappings.
 Additionally, you should install some dependencies:

 	root@813847d78b39:/# apt-get update
 	root@813847d78b39:/# apt-get install -y python